Cabanglasan: Transportation

 Being typically landlocked, the means of transportation for intra-municipal travel is through jeepneys and motorcycles, buses and jeepneys can be availed of for travels going out of the municipality.

 Most of the vehicles (82%) are privately owned.
-About 16 per cent are public utility vehicles while only 2% belonged to the government.
+About 16% are public utility vehicles while only 2% belonged to the government.

 The whole stretch of the national highway (21.61 km) is still gravel-paved.
-Of the 15.065 km of municipal road, 4% per cent has already been converted to concrete pavement, 9% is gravel-paved, and the rest is still earth-paved.
+Of the 15.065 km of municipal road, 4% has already been converted to concrete pavement, 9% is gravel-paved, and the rest is still earth-paved.
 The aggregate length of barangay roads in the municipality has been recorded at 287.409 km.
-Nearly 41 per cent (117.603) of this is gravel-paved, a little over half (56%) of the total length is still unpaved while only less than one per cent (1%) has been concreted.
+Nearly 41% (117.603) of this is gravel-paved, a little over half (56%) of the total length is still unpaved while only less than 1% has been concreted.
 It can also be noted that earth-paved roads – especially roads going to the interior sitios are not passable during the rainy season.

 Bridges link gaps between rivers.
 For areas which are not regular routes of land transportation but are bounded by rivers, hanging footbridges were constructed.